CORE is served by respected members of our Charitable Trust and Board

 Tony was awarded Companion of the New Zealand Order of Merit in June 2017 for services to sport and education.

-Gillian has held many leadership roles in education, including principal of Rangi Ruru Girls' School, co-director of Unlimited Paenga Tawhiti, and a mentor for First Time Principals in a range of schools.
-She is recognised internationally for her role as Guardian of the Secondary Futures project, which looked at the future possibilities for secondary education in New Zealand, and was part of the OECD Schooling for Tomorrow project.
+Gillian has held many leadership roles in education, including Senior Lecturer Mathematics Education at the Christchurch College of Education, principal of Rangi Ruru Girls' School, co-director of Unlimited Paenga Tawhiti, and a mentor for First Time Principals in a range of schools.
+She is recognised internationally for her role as a Guardian of the Secondary Futures project, which looked at the future possibilities for secondary education in New Zealand, and was part of the OECD Schooling for Tomorrow project.

 Gillian was awarded the MNZM for Services to Education (2010).